The Cost to Build a House in California (2024)

 Get started on building your dream home

-You should also enter the process with a realistic timeframe in mind.
+Begin the home building journey with a realistic timeframe in mind.
 When you include the time it takes to find an architect, design the house, get the permits, and build the home, the process can easily take nine months to a year, Laniado says.